woodcrafty/reck/docs/tutorial.rst

 Setting multiple fields
 -----------------------
-Multiple field values can be updated using the ``_update()`` method, with field values passed by field order, fieldname, or both (as with instantiation).
+Multiple field values can be updated using the ``_update()`` method, with field values passed by field order, fieldname, or both (the same as with instantiation).
 The following examples all result in a record equivalent to ``Point3D(x=4, y=5, z=6)``::

     >>> p._update(4, 5, 6)               # using values by field order